Papooch/nestjs-cls/docs/docs/03_features-and-use-cases/04_usage-outside-of-web-request.md

 # Usage outside of web request

-Sometimes, a part of the app that relies on the CLS storage might need to be called outside of the context of a web request - for example, in a Cron job, while consuming a Queue or during the application bootstrap.
+Sometimes, a part of the app that relies on the CLS storage might need to be called outside of the context of a web request - for example, in a Cron job, while consuming a Queue, during the application bootstrap or in CLI apps.

 In such cases, there are no enhancers that can be bound to the handler to set up the context.

 Therefore, you as the the developer are responsible for wrapping the execution with `ClsService#run`, or using the `@UseCls` decorator.
 In any case, if any following code depends on some context variables, these need to be set up manually.